Mammoplasty General Information And Treatment Options

 Another reason why breast augmentation could be considered is to reconstruct or correct the breasts after previous breast reconstruction surgery.
 If the treatment is executed by an inexperienced surgeon, the patient may need an additional breast augmentation to correct the problem and give their breast a natural look.

-The last, but also one of the most common reasons for breast augmentation, is the aesthetic improvement of the breasts; this is also referred to as primary augmentation.
+The last, but also one of the most common reasons for breast augmentation, is the aesthetic improvement of the breasts; this is also referred to as primary augmentation and influences the tissue as well as the skin.

-What Incisions Can Be Used During Breast Augmentation?
+What Kind Of Incisions Are Made During Breast Augmentation?

 Depending on the body of the patient, and the desired results the patient wishes the obtain, the surgeon may use one of the following incision types during a breast augmentation